 This alphabetical HoT Info Guide is designed to be useful, but not necessarily fully comprehensive (as always, be sure to do your own research) and is subject to change.
 Questions and suggestions are always welcome and appreciated to improve this guide.

-AIDS is relatively high in Thailand, especially amongst prostitutes and those who use their services.
+AIDS is relatively high in Thailand, especially amongst sex workers and those who use their services.
 If you are going to have sex with anyone, make sure it’s safe sex (and safe in all possible ways).
-Also be careful of needles in regards to injections or tattoos.
+Also, be careful of needles in regards to injections or tattoos.